frankstratton/docdr/README.md

 # Install & Usage

-> :warning: **This project is considered an alpha; it may have unintented sideeffects; always backup your work before running**
+> :warning: **This project is considered an alpha; it may have unintented side effects; always backup your work before running**

 ## Install